Physicians Advocacy Institute

-PAI issues letter to the U.S. House of Representatives on March 29, 2018
+PAI Letter to the U.S. House of Representatives Energy and Commerce Committee

-PAI issues letter to the U.S. House of Representatives Subcommittee on Oversight and Investigations
+PAI Letter and Press Release to the U.S. House of Representatives Subcommittee on Oversight and Investigations